ehamiter/aicalart/README.md

 ```

 So if there's an error I can ssh into the machine and read the error log file it generated.
 Otherwise it should be ready to generate a pair of images and submit them to S3 at 6am every CST morning.
 Since this updates the image asset that the website is already pointing to, this pseudo-deployment during promotion is near-instantaneous.

+### Stability / Pull Requests

+This is a highly experimental, subject-to-change-at-any-moment project that could explode in a glorious fireball for any or no reason.
+I probably won't accept pull requests unless they are coincidentally specific to my needs at the time.
+No hard feelings.